Updated April 14, 2021

 - All employers should have a wellness screening program.
 Resources outlining screening program best practices are posted on the DCEO Restore Illinois guidelines website.

 - Before allowing participation in sporting activities, sport organizers or coaches should ask whether participant is currently exhibiting COVID-19 symptoms.
 If a participant does have symptoms, they should wait to enter premises or participate in any sporting activity for a minimum of 10 days after symptom onset OR until feverless and feeling well (without fever-reducing medication) for at least 24 hours.

-- All individuals that come into close contact with others, including participants, coaches, trainers, and others, should be tested for COVID-19 prior to competition and no less than twice per week if playing a higher-risk sport (see Figure 1 below).
+- All individuals that come into close contact with participants, coaches, trainers, and other individuals should be tested for COVID-19 prior to competition and no less than twice per week if playing a higher-risk sport.

 - Regular screening testing for sports participation does not apply to the following participants:

 - those younger than 13 years of age, or